emawind84/fits-header-editor/README.md

 * See the image inside the FITS files.
 * Edit whatsoever the image inside the FITS files.
 * Any other things not listed in 'What you can do with this application'.

+#### TODO
+* Check if the file is a folder and do not load it
+* Check if the file is a valid fits file and do not load it